Annual Beneficiary Review Checklist

 Should I list my trust as the beneficiary?

 Sometimes, but it depends on your goals.
 Naming a trust can provide control and protection for heirs, but it must be set up and titled correctly.
-If a trust is involved, it’s important to confirm the trust name, trustee information, and distribution rules are current.
+If you are naming a trustee, you may also find guidance in choosing a special needs trustee.

 What does “per stirpes” mean on a beneficiary form?